Woodland Shade Gardens

 Before and After Images

-Most of this property was full sun and being a shade loving gardener I had to find a place to garden with shade plants.
+Most of this property was full sun and being a shade loving gardener I had to find a place for a woodland shade garden.
 There was a thick patch of woods with trees being strangled by poison ivy vines, bittersweet vines and grape vines.
 The ground was covered with weeds and small trees that were removed along with the vines.
 I am not a fan of Pachysandra so I removed it as well.

 Deep shade can be a problem so I took out unnecessary white pine trees and trimmed lower branches of the maple and oak trees.
 This allowed some brightness to come through and help the plants thrive.